Avalanche Canada in desperate need of funding - BC Local News

 “When your budget is so tight $15,000 is the difference between a deficit or not.
 Or not buying a snow mobile for the field.
 So it’s hard to go out and collect data,” says Valade.

-Valade says he has been working with the federal government for the last two years and is hoping for a new agreement that would provide millions more in stable funding.
+Valade says he has been working with the federal government for the last two years and is hoping for a new agreement that would provide up to millions more in stable funding.

 The B.C. government replied to the Review in an email that the Minister of Public Safety and Solicitor General Mike Farnworth is planning to meet with Avalanche Canada to discuss funding concerns.
 Currently the province provides over $400,000 in annual funding to Avalanche Canada.